kailight/bluebite/README.md

 Before moving to part-three I noticed I forgot to implement **Conditions** component from part2.

-To my surprise, it was required to be a Component.
+To my surprise, **Conditions** were required to be a Component.

 So, I have reviewed the data structures once again (variables, lists, components)

 I noticed the extra complexity was because since Condition should be component, and because **Condition** is a Component that has **Lists** meaning recursion, very different approach with a store would be required to set the conditional recursion up.

-I'm against obscure solutions with a lot of boilerplate code such as useContext and useReducer, Redux and Zustand.
+I'm against obscure solutions with a lot of boilerplate code such as useContext and useReducer, Redux and even Zustand.

-I prefer to use
+So for React I prefer to use simple solution
 [this simple solution](https://dev.to/fabionogueira/react-without-redux-simple-store-4don)
- as my go-to tool for simple store.
+ as my go-to tool for storing data.

 So I moved it to **store** dir, made slight modifications to make it work, then created a set of hooks in composables folder to simplify the usage of them for various cases to make the code more clean (meaning more simple to read, easier to maintain, **less Technical Debt**)

+I created a set of hooks/composables in Vue style that allows for flexible compositional approach to data structures.

+Upon data request, the data is stored in flat data structures, and then it is transformed in composables when and where necessary.

+It is my preferable way to store the data manipulation in composables rather than components for extra flexibility as generally they often end up reused.

 ### Tag v0.9